c0sogi/llama-api/readme.md

   --max-workers MAX_WORKERS, -w MAX_WORKERS
                         Maximum number of process workers to run; default is 1 --max-semaphores MAX_SEMAPHORES, -s MAX_SEMAPHORES
-                        Maximum number of process semaphores to permit; default is 1 --api-key API_KEY, -k API_KEY
+                        Maximum number of process semaphores to permit;
+                        default is 1
+  --max-tokens-limit MAX_TOKENS_LIMIT, -l MAX_TOKENS_LIMIT
+                        Set the maximum number of tokens to `max_tokens`.
+This is needed to limit the number of tokens generated.Default is None, which means no limit.
+  --api-key API_KEY, -k API_KEY
-                        API key to use for the server --no-embed            Disable embeddings endpoint --tunnel, -t          Tunnel the server through cloudflared --install-pkgs, -i    Install all required packages before running the server --force-cuda, -c      Force CUDA version of pytorch to be used when installing pytorch. e.g. torch==2.0.1+cu118 --skip-torch-install, --no-torch
+                        API key to use for the server --no-embed            Disable embeddings endpoint --tunnel, -t          Tunnel the server through cloudflared --install-pkgs, -i    Install all required packages before running the
+                        server
+  --force-cuda, -c      Force CUDA version of pytorch to be used when
+                        installing pytorch. e.g. torch==2.0.1+cu118
+  --skip-torch-install, --no-torch
-                        Skip installing pytorch, if `install-pkgs` is set --skip-tf-install, --no-tf
+                        Skip installing pytorch, if `install-pkgs` is set
+  --skip-tf-install, --no-tf
-                        Skip installing tensorflow, if `install-pkgs` is set --skip-compile, --no-compile
+                        Skip installing tensorflow, if `install-pkgs` is set
+  --skip-compile, --no-compile
-                        Skip compiling the shared library of LLaMA C++ code --no-cache-dir, --no-cache
+                        Skip compiling the shared library of LLaMA C++ code
+  --no-cache-dir, --no-cache
+                        Disable caching of pip installs, if `install-pkgs` is
+                        set
-                        Disable caching of pip installs, if `install-pkgs` is set --upgrade, -u         Upgrade all packages and repositories before running the server
+  --upgrade, -u         Upgrade all packages and repositories before running
+                        the server
 ```

 ### Unique features